gist-ailab/domain-specific-block-selection-and-paired-view-pseudo-labeling-for-online-TTA/README.md

 # Domain Specific Block Selection and Paired-View Pseudo-Labeling for Online Test-Time Adaptation
-This is an source code for reproducing the results in our paper "Domain Specific Block Selection and Paired-View Pseudo-Labeling for Online Test-Time Adaptation".
+This is an source code for reproducing the results in our paper "Domain Specific Block Selection and Paired-View Pseudo-Labeling for Online Test-Time Adaptation", CVPR 2024.

 ## Prerequisites